What do you do if you have two Philippine Birth Certificates?

 See In Re: Petition for Cancellation and Correction of Entries in the Records of Birth, Rita K. Lee et al., G.R.
 No. 180802, August 1, 2022.

-What do you need to prove to the court to correct or cancel a Philippine birth certificate?
+What documents do you need to present in court to correct or cancel a Philippine birth certificate?

 An overlaying petition to cancel a Philippine birth certificate with a lawyer in the background